 The following are all US Coast Guard Approved and meet my 5 criteria above.
 Please remember to get one that’s the proper size for your child, however!

-My Fav (The Best!): Stohlquist Unisex Nemo Infant Life Jacket
+Our #1 pick: Stohlquist Unisex Nemo Infant Life Jacket

 My favorite infant life jacket!
 The Stohlquist Unisex Nemo (click here to check the price) is a good, comfortable option; the front is cut in a V-shape, so it doesn’t get in the child’s face.